dwavesystems/dwave-ocean-sdk/docs/overview/leap_auth.rst

 Ocean's SDK `releases 6.6 <https://github.com/dwavesystems/dwave-ocean-sdk/releases/tag/6.6.0>`_
 and higher enable Leap\ |TM| authentication using the secure `OAuth 2.0 <https://oauth.net/2/>`_ industry standard.
-As described in Ocean's :std:doc:`oceandocs:overview/sapi` documentation, you require a Solver API (SAPI) token from your Leap account to submit problems to Leap solvers.
+As described in the :std:doc:`oceandocs:overview/sapi` section, you require a Solver API (SAPI) token from your Leap account to submit problems to Leap solvers.

 .. note:: The `OAuth-based <https://oauth.net/2/>`_ authorization is
     provided for convenience but you also have the option of manually copying your SAPI token from Leap.

-For any new developer environment (For example, a Python `virtual environment <https://docs.python.org/3/library/venv.html>`_ or a `GitHub Codespaces <https://docs.github.com/codespaces>`_ *codespace*), authorize Ocean's access to your Leap account, using the secure
+For any new developer environment (for example, a Python `virtual environment <https://docs.python.org/3/library/venv.html>`_ or a `GitHub Codespaces <https://docs.github.com/codespaces>`_ *codespace*), authorize Ocean's access to your Leap account, using the secure